amisha26/Social-Media-Back-End/README.md

 1. Fiest make your mongoDB cluster-database.
 2. Put your MONGO_URL in  ( .env )
 3. Now start backend server using - ( npm start )
-4. If its shows backend running you are good to go.%
+4. If its shows backend running you are good to go.
-5. Now start the client server ( fron-end ) using - ( npm start )
+5. Now start the client server ( Front-end ) using - ( npm start )

 * Run both Back-End & Front-End in different port.
 * Don't start the front-end server first